-Roberto Antonio Sebastián Matta Echaurren was born in Santiago, Chile, in 1911.
+Roberto Antonio Sebastián Matta Echaurren was born in Santiago, Chile, on 11 November 1911.
 After studying architecture at the Pontificia Universidad Católica de Chile, in Santiago, Matta moved to Europe in 1933.
 In Paris he took a position as a draftsman in the architectural studio of Le Corbusier in Paris, which he held until 1937.
 During this time, while travelling in Spain and Portugal, the artist was introduced to the poets Federico García Lorca and Pablo Neruda.
 Through them, Matta became familiar with Surrealism and after meeting Salvador Dalí and André Breton, he joined the movement that same year.
 In 1938, Matta experimented with automatic writing alongside Yves Tanguy and Gordon Onslow Ford, subsequently making his first paintings, called ‘inscapes’ or ‘psychological morphologies’, characterised by bright colours and the fusion of architectural space with biomorphic forms.

 Please contact the gallery for further information on this artist.